Couchbase-Ecosystem/grafana-plugin/README.md

 This is a simple community-supported Grafana datasource plugin that allows querying time series and log data from Couchbase Clusters, inclding Capella clusters.

 ## Installation from sources
+Please consult with the `./run.sh` script that is used to launch Grafana with the plugin in a Docker container for the latest instructions on building the plugin.

+* Clone this repository
+* In `couchbase-datasource` directory, run `yarn install && yarn build`
-* Clone this repository and copy `couchbase-datasource` directory into your Grafana `plugins` directory.
+* Copy `couchbase-datasource` directory into your Grafana `plugins` directory.
 * Set the following environment variables (or edit grafana configuration file according to documentation):
     - "GF_PLUGINS_ALLOW_LOADING_UNSIGNED_PLUGINS=couchbase-datasource"
     - "GF_PLUGIN_APP_TLS_SKIP_VERIFY_INSECURE=true"